crytic/building-secure-contracts/not-so-smart-contracts/substrate/randomness/README.md

 Substrate provides the [Randomness Collective Flip Pallet](https://paritytech.github.io/substrate/master/pallet_randomness_collective_flip/index.html) and a Verifiable Random Function implementation in the [BABE pallet](https://paritytech.github.io/substrate/master/pallet_babe/index.html).
 Developers can also choose to build their own source of randomness.

+A bad source of randomness can lead to a variety of exploits such as the theft of funds or undefined system behavior.

 # Example
 The [`pallet-bad-lottery`](./pallet-bad-lottery.rs) pallet is a simplified "lottery" system that requires one to guess the next random number.
 If they guess correctly, they are the winner of the lottery.